gabriel-aplok/gabriel-aplok.github.io/_projects/aplok-guns.md

 - [HardSK](https://x.com/gabrielMODguy) _(Bullet Hole System Help)_

-## Warning

-This will **ONLY** work in Minecraft versions **1.20.60** (DON'T USE BETA/PREVIEW)

-Thank you for supporting me!
-And please read all info from this article before ask me any ordinary question like "how to reload" and "how to use attachments".

 ## Installation

 Open the **.mcpack** with **Minecraft** or extract and copy manually the folder to te **/Android/data/com.mojang.minecraftpe/** behavior and resources in the respective folders.